humanbeeng/humanbeeng/README.md

 ##### Hey !

 I'm Nithin!
 I work at a fintech company as a Senior Software Engineer.
-Java Champ by day, one man startup at night.
+Java champ by day, one man startup at night.

 <h4>Outside work, I'll either be digging into one of these things: </h5>